The Scarecrows return to the Santa Ynez Valley October 1 – 31, 2018!

 Santa Ynez – the township that took its name from the Old Mission Santa Ines, which was established way back when Spain still held California – is a town that still looks as if the year is 1860.
-Dedicated to preserving its rich history, most of the buildings are original buildings (including a saloon!), which serve as an excellent backdrop for the scarecrows that will be lining up outside swinging doors and covered porches of Edison Street.
+Dedicated to preserving its rich history, most of the buildings are original buildings (including a saloon!), which serve as an excellent backdrop for all of the fall fun that will happen through Santa Ynez’s swinging doors and on the covered porches of Edison Street.

 Los Alamos is the smallest of the five towns, but it is definitely not lacking in character: A hub of artistic creativity mixed beautifully with an old-world Western feel, art galleries, antique shops, wine and beer tasting rooms, hip restaurants and the historic 1880 Union Hotel, are nestled within the town’s namesake Cottonwoods.
-With so many artistic souls on Bell Street, no doubt Los Alamos’ scarecrows there will be quite a sight.
+With so many artistic souls on Bell Street, no doubt Los Alamos’ scarecrows will be quite a sight.

 Los Olivos is a little boom-town of vineyards, wineries, galleries, shops and wine tasting rooms, and wine and beer bars.
 With much of its original structure and buildings still in place, it also shares the same Western feel as the other small towns, yet mixes in a ‘Wineaux Chic’ flair.
 This pocket-of-sunshine town might only be two blocks by two blocks, but Los Olivos loves to celebrate!
 No matter the festival, this town always does it up in Grand Avenue style — as they will, with their scarecrows.

 Solvang, known as the Danish Capital of America, is not a place one can easily forget!
 Driving into Solvang is like driving straight into Denmark; the culture, the cuisine and the architecture all takes its heritage from the Danish families that settled here back in 1909 — who are still prominent in the City, today.
 The scarecrows seem to like it here, as year after year more of them keep popping up between tasting rooms, novelty stores, clothing boutiques, warm bakeries and interesting galleries, up and down Copenhagen Drive.